Hamburg Historical Buildings, Hamburg

 3) Hulbe-Haus (Pond House)

-Hulbe Haus is a former art trading house located on Mönckebergstraße, one of Hamburg’s main shopping streets.
+Hulbe Haus is a former art trading house located on Mönckeberg Street (Mönckebergstraße), one of Hamburg’s main shopping streets.
 Protruding into the street ahead of the adjacent, more contemporary buildings, it features a layered steeple topped with a golden cog.
-This is a symbol found across Hamburg and other Northern Germany port cities, like Hannover and Lübeck.
-Hulbe Haus is located in the centre of Hamburg’s modern city centre, close to St. Petri church and the Showroom Bischofsburg.
+This is a symbol found across Hamburg and other Northern German port cities, like Hannover and Lübeck.
+Hulbe Haus is located in the center of Hamburg’s modern city center, close to Saint Petri Church and the Showroom Bischofsburg.
 It currently houses a department store on its lower floors, in keeping with its fashionable surroundings.

 4